-Photoshop Fix is an exciting new photo editing app from Adobe, and it’s completely free to download.
+Photoshop Fix is an exciting new photo retouch app from Adobe, and it’s completely free to download.
 The app includes some of the most popular adjustment tools found in the desktop version of Photoshop.
-While there are certainly more comprehensive editing apps, Photoshop Fix focuses on “fixing” and retouching photos as opposed to adding effects and filters.
+While there are certainly more comprehensive editing apps, Photoshop Fix focuses on “fixing” and retouching photos as opposed to adding effects and iPhone filters.
 In this article you’ll discover how you can use these tools to make selective adjustments and fixes to your iPhone photos.

 Photoshop Fix can be downloaded for FREE from the App Store.
 The app provides you with a set of ten tool categories, and the first three (Crop, Adjust and Vignette) allow you to make edits to the entire image.

 The Crop tool allows you to crop, rotate or flip the image.
 The Vignette tool lets you darken the edges of the photo.
 And the Adjust tool contains a set of basic adjustment options for correcting exposure, contrast, saturation, shadows and highlights.

 The remaining tools allow you to selectively edit specific areas of your photo.
 Light, Color, Smooth, Healing, Defocus, Liquify and Paint can all be applied selectively.

 To do this you use the paintbrush found within each of these tools.
 Simply adjust the size and opacity of the brush tool and “brush” your edits onto your photos.

 Additionally, all changes made with Photoshop Fix can easily be undone as each tool has a “restore” feature that allows you to revert to your last edit point.

 If you have a Creative Cloud account from Adobe, you can opt to have your photo projects automatically backed up to your cloud account for peace of mind that you won’t lose any of your work.